home

 Renault is a French car-brand with its seat in Paris.
 In the tens and twenties the streets in Paris for a large part were filled with these automobiles and the likes, being used as taxis.
 Seeing this automobile makes me feel nostalgic, and makes me think of old movies in black and white.
 Note that the radiator of this car is not at the front, but behind the hood, just in front of the wind-screen (it can be recognized because it has a lid on top of it).

 Vauxhall nowadays is the name Opel uses to sell cars in the United Kingdom, but it used to be a renowned British brand.
-Its cars were trutstworthy and fast, and because of that were succesful in races.
-A Vauxhall could be recognised, like this one, by its hollow shapes on the top sides of the bonnet, and the bonnet itself often being silver-coloured.
+Its cars were trustworthy and fast, and because of that were successful in races.
+A Vauxhall could be recognised, like this one, by its hollow shapes on the top sides of the bonnet.
 I think this type is wonderfully narrow and stately.
-I stole this picture from Martin Chisholm, a seller of old cars in England.
+Grosvenor is the name of the coach-builder.
+I stole this picture from Bonhams Auctioneers.

 go back to cars, page 1